Shape Comparison

 • - Upper body is proportionally slimmer

-Body shape classification relies on ratios rather than absolute numbers.
+Body shape classification uses ratios, not arbitrary numbers.
 Two women with completely different measurements can share the same body shape if their ratios match.

-For the hourglass, the bust-to-hip ratio falls between 0.95 and 1.05—meaning bust and hips are nearly identical.
+For the hourglass, the bust-to-hip ratio falls between 0.95 and 1.05.
 The waist-to-hip ratio is typically below 0.75, indicating a pronounced waist curve.

 For the pear, the bust-to-hip ratio drops below 0.90, confirming that hips are significantly larger than the bust.
 The waist-to-hip ratio is usually between 0.70 and 0.80, still showing waist definition but less dramatic than a classic hourglass.